exanauts/ExaPF.jl/docs/src/man/evaluators.md

-To juggle between the mathematical description (characterized by a state $x$ and a control $u$) and the physical description (characterized by the voltage and power injection at each bus), the evaluator `nlp` stores internally a cache `nlp.buffer`, with type `AbstractNetworkBuffer`.
+To juggle between the mathematical description (characterized by a state $x$ and a control $u$) and the physical description (characterized by the voltage and power injection at each bus), the evaluator `nlp` stores internally a cache `nlp.buffer`, with type `ExaPF.AbstractNetworkBuffer`.
 ```julia-repl
 julia> buffer = get(nlp, ExaPF.PhysicalState())
 ```